5 Tips For Veterans Moving Abroad

 • LivingCost– Here you can see the most expensive country in the world is Monaco and the cheapest is Pakistan.

 One pitfall veterans can fall into abroad is that they struggle to get off the party/vacation mode spending.
 If you’re living somewhere, even if you’re on a beach, you can’t splurge everyday like you would on a resort.
 Budgeting is still a part of life, no matter where or how you’re living.
 When I first moved abroad, I went out too much, drank too much and spent too much.
-After getting the hang of things by finding cheaper places to eat, cooking at home, and living more normally I can make my money last longer.
+After you get settled you’ll get the hang of things, eat at home, and live more normally.

 Sometimes there’s an unavoidable gringo/farang tax out in the world – If I inquire about a price for something, I’ll get a higher price quoted than a local would.
 That’s life and you learn how to operate as you go.
 You’ll make mistakes but if you spend fifteen dollars on a taxi that should cost five, no big deal.
 Live and learn.